John Brown (abolitionist)

-John Brown (May 9, 1800 – December 2, 1859) was an American abolitionist leader.
-First reaching national prominence for his radical abolitionism and fighting in Bleeding Kansas, he was eventually captured and executed for a failed incitement of a slave rebellion at Harpers Ferry preceding the American Civil War.
+John Brown (May 9, 1800 – December 2, 1859) was an American abolitionist in the decades preceding the Civil War.
+First reaching national prominence in the 1850s for his radical abolitionism and fighting in Bleeding Kansas, Brown was captured, tried, and executed by the Commonwealth of Virginia for a raid and incitement of a slave rebellion at Harpers Ferry, Virginia, in 1859.

 An evangelical Christian of strong religious convictions, Brown was profoundly influenced by the Puritan faith of his upbringing.
-He believed that he was "an instrument of God", raised up to strike the "death blow" to American slavery, a "sacred obligation".
-Brown was the leading exponent of violence in the American abolitionist movement, believing it was necessary to end American slavery after decades of peaceful efforts had failed.
-Brown said repeatedly that in working to free the enslaved, he was following Christian ethics, including the Golden Rule, as well as the U.S. Declaration of Independence, which states that "all men are created equal".
-He stated repeatedly that in his view, these two principles "meant the same thing".
+He believed that he was "an instrument of God", raised to strike the "death blow" to slavery in the United States, a "sacred obligation".
+Brown was the leading exponent of violence in the American abolitionist movement, believing it was necessary to end slavery after decades of peaceful efforts had failed.
+Brown said that in working to free the enslaved, he was following Christian ethics, including the Golden Rule, and the Declaration of Independence, which states that "all men are created equal".
+He stated that in his view, these two principles "meant the same thing".

-Brown first gained national attention when he led anti-slavery volunteers and his own sons during the Bleeding Kansas crisis of the late 1850s, a state-level civil war over whether Kansas would enter the Union as a slave state or a free state.
+Brown first gained national attention when he led anti-slavery volunteers and his sons during the Bleeding Kansas crisis of the late 1850s, a state-level civil war over whether Kansas would enter the Union as a slave state or a free state.
 He was dissatisfied with abolitionist pacifism, saying of pacifists, "These men are all talk.
-What we need is actionaction!".
+What we need is action—action!"
 In May 1856, Brown and his sons killed five supporters of slavery in the Pottawatomie massacre, a response to the sacking of Lawrence by pro-slavery forces.
 Brown then commanded anti-slavery forces at the Battle of Black Jack and the Battle of Osawatomie.